BrucePerens/recursive_generic/README.md

     delegate method.
 When `form: :one_argument` is used, the argument list of the delegated method will take only one argument, and not pass on any named arguments.

+    The default is that all arguments are passed on to the delegate method.

 ## Installation